 operation of each meter

-High accuracy for clean liquids
+High precision for clean liquids

 No contact